-Digital tours are commonly offered by restaurants, eateries, and pubs, since many of them strive to attract patrons with a snazzy interior and then seal the deal with food.
+Digital tours are commonly offered by restaurants, eateries, and pubs since many of them strive to attract patrons with a snazzy interior and then seal the deal with food.
 For example, wrestling star Conor McGregor used a drone to film a tour of his pub, The Black Forge Inn.

 Virtual tours for education

-We have already covered some key features (like interactions and click & learn) that bring benefits of virtual tours in education.
+We have already covered some key features (like interactions and click & learn) that bring benefits to virtual tours in education.
 For instance, Tairua School in New Zealand is just one of many educational institutions using VR for education.
 Their experience features Edmund Hillary’s hut in Antarctica and teaches about this harsh environment.

 Virtual tours in construction

 BIM Visualization App is a solution developed by Program-Ace that features a full-scale and detailed model of a facility planned for construction.
 It provided construction crews with valuable references (including floor plans, walkthroughs, and semi-transparent views) helpful to their operations.

 Virtual tours in manufacturing

 Plants and factories tend to have a complicated layout, making it hard for new workers, visitors, and even managers in general to find certain areas.
 This problem was addressed by Altran, an engineering firm that created a VR tour of a manufacturing plant and aims to expand its functionality to digital twins.

 Virtual museum tours are available in the hundreds, with some operators even making a profit from digital admissions.
 On the other hand, many of these experiences are free and still amazing, like the 360 tours of the Vatican Museum offered on their website.